willydlw/fall2020avd/homework/homework03_filtering/README.md

 ## Summary

 We have broken down the homework problem into sub-problems and solved two major sub-problems.
 Next, write separate programs to implement Arduino generating and transmitting the signal data to python.
 Write the corresponding python program to receive the data.
 Writing these programs using functions will make integration into the final working program easier in the long run.
-Write functions and avoid global variables.
+Use functions and avoid global variables.